-Initially first 36 hours after an injury research shows that moderate cold therapy is beneficial in preventing excess inflammation and pain control.
-If used after this point it is actually inhibiting the healing process.
-After 36 hours the goal is now to increase circulation to speed healing and sweep out the leftover swelling.
+Initially first 36 hours after an injury, research shows that moderate cold therapy is beneficial in preventing excess inflammation and pain control.
+If used after this point, it is actually inhibits the healing process.
+After 36 hours, the goal is now to increase circulation to speed healing and sweep out the leftover swelling.
 Heat therapy alone is effective at this and has been the standard of care for many years.
 New research is showing that Contrast Therapy is even more effective than traditional heat therapy at stimulating healing and decreasing chronic inflammation.
 When used in combination with dietary modifications optimal recovery of chronic swelling can be achieved.

 How to Perform